 - Multiplies and divides numbers up to 100 and understands the relationship between multiplication and division.

-- Solves word problems which require two steps and more than one mathematical action.
-For example: If Scott has 9 cupcakes and 12 candies, how many cupcakes and pieces of candy can he give to 3 people, so that each person has the same amount?
+- Solves word problems that require two steps and more than one mathematical action.
+For example: If Scott has 9 cupcakes and 12 candies, how many cupcakes and pieces of candy can he give to 3 people so that each person has the same amount?

 - Rounds numbers to the nearest tens or hundreds.